Package Guard Guide to a Missing UPS Package

 UPS has different rules to follow depending on whether you are the person receiving the shipment or the person or company who shipped it.
 Generally speaking, UPS works more with the shipper than the receiver unless you received a UPS InfoNotice (one of those little yellow notes taped to your door).
-Also, it’s really important to realize that lost and stolen packages are treated differently.
+Also, it’s really important to realize that *lost* versus *stolen* packages are treated differently.
 Generally speaking, UPS doesn’t take responsibility for packages that were successfully delivered but then stolen.
 However, they will participate in the investigation with law enforcement officials.
-All the more reason to think seriously about prevention and deterrence.

 If no InfoNotice is present, it means the package either hasn’t been delivered or has been lost or misplaced.